 Community Health Volunteer (CHV) supported by Concern conducts home visits in the Tuban district, Yemen.
 (Photo: Ammar Khalaf/Concern Worldwide)

 In 2014, Yemen — the lowest-income country in the Middle East — became the site of a civil war with proxy inventions.
-Ten years later, the country has made several “worst” lists, among them the world’s worst humanitarian crises, worst hunger crises, and largest displacement crises.
+Eleven years later, the country has made several “worst” lists, among them the world’s worst humanitarian crises, worst hunger crises, and largest displacement crises.
 However, besides these headlines, Yemen remains largely ignored in western media — especially when it comes to the net effects that the last decade of conflict has had on the people living there.
-18.2 million people will require humanitarian assistance in 2024, including 5 million children under the age of five.
+19.5 million people will require humanitarian assistance in 2025.

 » Learn more about the crisis in Yemen

-Last year, Concern responded to 66 emergencies in 20 countries, reaching 15.5 million people.
-Conflict played a role in many of these emergencies.
-In each context our goal remains the same: to fulfill our humanitarian mandate.
+Emergency response is part of Concern’s DNA.
+Last year alone, Concern responded to 66 emergencies in 20 countries, reaching 15.5 million people.
+In each context our goal remains the same: fulfill our humanitarian mandate.